Rules can be cringe-worthy and daunting, but they're also essential for common interest community living.

 Rules form the second leg of the governing documents triumvirate and generally function in the space between the declaration and bylaws and policies, procedures and resolutions.
 While some rules are supplemental restrictions authorized by the Board , many rules may simply codify a specific restriction enumerated in the declaration.
 A comprehensive rules document should also facilitate access to and reference relevant policies, procedures and resolutions.
 These links between governing documents can also be accomplished in other ways such as through the use of a handbook.

-Rules are essential to codify a set of standards that goes beyond requirements from state statutes, your declaration and bylaws.
+Rules are essential to codify granular, yet reasonable standards based on your state statutes, declaration and bylaws.
 Before establishing new rules or updating existing rules, read CIC Rules: 8 Commandments for Development and Enforcement (below).

 Emphasize consistency, empathy, honesty, integrity, reason and transparency in your rule-making.